AdsonRamos/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data - Course Project

-This codebook explain, at least try, how the tidy dataset was obtained.
+This readme file explain, at least try, how the tidy dataset was obtained.

 First of all, we download the file using the link that is given in the project description.